stackus/goht/README.md

 The second parameter passed into the `Render` method can be anything that implements the `io.Writer` interface, such as a file or a buffer, or the `http.ResponseWriter` that you get from an HTTP handler.

-### Using Hamlet with HTTP handlers
+### Using GoHT with HTTP handlers
-Using the Hamlet templates is made very easy.
+Using the GoHT templates is made very easy.
 ```go
 package main